Looking for the best keto cookie recipes?

 These filling ingredients are why each cookie sandwich contains 13.6g of total fat and 5.7g of healthy saturated fat.

-Spend the extra time baking a batch of these when you or your kids want Oreos and you won’t regret it.
+Spend the extra time filling a baking sheet with these when you or your kids want Oreos without the sugar or carbs.

 Sadly, the Girl Scouts of America have yet to create low-carb cookies to bring directly to your door.

-Fortunately, you don’t have to settle for a cookie that will spike your blood sugar and kick you out of keto.
+Fortunately, you can still satisfy your sweet tooth with a girl scout cookie replica that won’t spike your blood sugar and kick you out of keto.

 This recipe for low-carb and gluten-free Tagalongs is the knockoff you need if you’re jonesing for a sugar cookie topped with peanut butter and covered in sweet chocolate.